Henrrrrrry/my-dwelling/items/report.md

 *Jane is an officer, and is responsible for building and community safety in an area.*
 1. *She needs to know the dwelling seismic and report to local government...*
 2. *She needs to know if the building needs repairs and to connect with a house repair company.*
-3. *she need to alarm the residents when emergent*
+3. *she needs to alarm the residents when emergent*

 *Here is a map navigation application example*